TenthPres/TouchPointScripts/Mapify/README.md

 1. You will need a Google Geocoding API Key saved to a setting called "GoogleGeocodeAPIKey".
 This is the same setting used for TouchPoint's built-in Small Group Finder.
 You can find [instructions for creating an API Key in the TouchPoint documentation.](https://docs.touchpointsoftware.com/Organizations/SmallGroupFinderMap.html)
+1. To use the default imaging providers, you will need to [sign up for a (free) Stadia Maps account](https://client.stadiamaps.com/).
+Once your account is created, use Domain authentication, and enter the domain for TouchPoint (e.g. mychurch.tpsdb.com).
 1. Download the Mapify zip file from the releases and install it at `mychurch.tpsdb.com/InstallPyScriptProject`.
 This will install the script, and add the geocoding task to your morning batch.
 The geocoding task will work through your database around 1000 records per day, prioritizing those who have been active-ish recently.
 This should keep